Nitrodist/markcampbell.me/_posts/2015-06-14-database-transactions-with-pytest.md

 {% endhighlight %}

 This works for the most part, except that `teardown_method` does not get called if something failed in `setup_method` [by design since pytest 2.4](https://pytest.org/latest/announce/release-2.4.0.html) (see 'issue322').
-This means that `orm.session.rollback()` had a chance to not be called.
+This means that `orm.session.rollback()` might not be called.

 ### Enter Pytest Fixtures